6 Special Situations Interview Questions You Should Know

 Keeping in the more distressed, but not quite conventional mold, you could talk about Tupperware's Senior Notes.
 They were trading below fifty cents on the dollar and then Tupperware, advised by Moelis, drew down their entire revolver and did a few tender offers.

 This didn't solve the impetus for filing (there will still quite a few Senior Notes outstanding), but created a scenario in which the Senior Notes traded up a bit.
 Then the dilemma becomes, from a special situations seat, do you believe filing is inevitable - in which case your recovery value will probably be less than you bought in at - or do you believe that Tupperware could get outside financing to go and take out the rest of the Senior Notes (that were holding out) at par.
-Ultimately, the latter happened and many did well off of this trade.
+Ultimately, the latter happened and many did well off of this trade (including those who held equity).

 You could also discuss the new financing Tupperware got - which were two term loans, with most of the proceeds specifically earmarked for taking out the Senior Notes - coming from Angelo Gordon and JPMorgan's new Special Situations Initiative Group.